 Project Activities Considerations Procedures 1.
 Commercial or non-commercial thinning in • Expect a minimum 1-3 1.
 Ten days prior to Planning plantations or green stands when consistent with months of engagement with meeting, provide relevant project forest plan and General Technical Report (GTR) ACCG. materials to Planning WG lead(s).
-220 and GTR 237 which would result in a fire and Consider site conditions and 2.
+220 and GTR 237 which would result in a fire and • Consider site conditions and 2.
 Present project at Planning disease resilient condition resources at risk, especially meeting.

-- 2. Logging trees 16 to 20" dbh in key habitat areas like PACS or den buffers - 3.
-Logging trees 20 to 30" dbh especially in HRCAs and fisher den buffers - 4.
-Aspen restoration that includes logging trees greater than 30" dbh (even if legacy trees are retained) - 5.
-Herbicide use near water sources and other sensitive habitats and species - 6.
-Herbicide use for creating or maintaining large fuel breaks - 7.
-Salvage logging along roadsides, in strategic fuel breaks, and/or to protect property. - 8.
-Reforestation projects
+when determining the 3.
+Conduct any follow up activities 2.
+Logging trees 16 to 20" dbh in key habitat areas removal of larger trees. to address Planning WG concerns like PACS or den buffers 3.
+Logging trees 20 to 30" dbh especially in HRCAs or information requests.
+Project activities strive to • and fisher den buffers maintain existing and future 4.
+If concerns persist, the Planning 4.
+Aspen restoration that includes logging trees high-quality habitat values.
+WG will initiate the conflict greater than 30" dbh (even if legacy trees are • For herbicide projects, resolution process, as described retained) consider buffer width and in the ACCG MOA.
+5. Regardless of the outcomes of 5.
+Herbicide use near water sources and other impacts to wildlife. sensitive habitats and species deliberations, once the Planning These project actions should 6.
+Herbicide use for creating or maintaining large fuel WG makes a recommendation on promote GTR 220 and 237. the project, the WG will refer to breaks Reforestation projects 7.
+Salvage logging along roadsides, in strategic fuel the Admin WG to be placed on should incorporate fire, breaks, and/or to protect property. the ACCG general meeting horizontal and spatial 8.
+Reforestation projects agenda. heterogeneity or climate 6.
+Individual members may provide change adaptation. support or opposition for any project or aspects of a project.